 Making your perfect coffee

 On Youtube and Google, as well as many coffee academies outside Italy.
-The trend is moving towards making coffee with the third wave method.
-Which is making coffee by measuring the weight of the espresso and calculating the ratio of extraction to coffee used.
+The trend is moving towards making coffee with the third-wave method.
+Which is making coffee by measuring the espresso’s weight and calculating the extraction ratio to coffee.

 1. Use the right water.

-Before you use ANY espresso machine, be it an automatic or a manual machine.
+Before you use ANY espresso machine, be it automatic or manual.
 You should always ensure that you are using soft water that is free of calcium and magnesium.
-Such minerals are like cancer to coffee machines and is the leading cause of machine failure
+Minerals in water are the leading cause of machine failure.

-You will need to attach a water softener or have the water softened in advance before the water is fed to the machine.
-Not all types of water filters could soften water, check with your filter supplier to be sure.
+You will need to attach a water softener or soften the water before the water is fed to the machine.
+Not all types of water filters can soften.
+Check with your filter supplier to be sure.

 To learn more about why and how to do water softening: Click here

-You will have to replace your softener occasionally to make sure that they remain effective.
-Hard water can cause serious damage to any espresso machine and can lead to all sorts of failures.
-The process of descaling can also cause irreversible damage to the machine as well.
+You will have to replace your softeners regularly to ensure they remain effective.
+Hard water can cause severe damage to any espresso machine and lead to all sorts of failures.
+The process of descaling can also cause irreversible damage to the machine.
 As such, it is better to prevent scale formation from happening in the first place.

 2. Read the instructions and keep yourself safe.

 *Ensure all hoses connected to your water tank are not tangled or pinched.
 If there are any return hoses, they must be inside the tank.